esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Nose_two tangent.md

 2. [Make a profile view](#profile-view-model) along the INB plane by cutting the Bone model
 3. [Draw or code the two tangents](#establishing-the-tangents) and programmatically ensure they are aligned in the INB plane
 4. [Elongate the aligned tangents](#elongating-the-tangents) to find their meeting point - the soft nose tip _pronasale_
+5. Add two maore tangents (T3 and T4) and the nasal spinal line as described by Maltais-Lapointe (2016) [^14]
-5. Optionally, connect the predicted nose tip and the actual nose tip for [error rate](#error-rate) (you can also compare the coordinates instead)
+6. Optionally, connect the predicted nose tip and the actual nose tip for [error rate](#error-rate) (you can also compare the coordinates instead)

 Landmarks in this guide:
 | Position in code | Position in file | Name in file | Landmark name | Definition                                                                                                                     | Defined by            |